Visualizing patterns in diabetes data

 The team had been having issues getting meaningful feedback with prototypes that used fake visualizations and dummy data.
 I helped them create high fidelity prototypes with real data in a short time.
 These got better feedback, giving the team higher directional confidence .

 This was another project completed freelancing for IDEO.
-Our team crafted a vision for DIRECTV's then new streaming service.
+Our team crafted a vision for DIRECTV's new streaming service.

 We investigated a variety of interaction models and concepts with high fidelity prototypes.
 This approach made it easier to test with users and communicate ideas in large reviews.